yayunl/yayunl.github.io/_posts/2024-05-15-deep-learning-301-backpropagation.md

 ![patterns in gradient flow](/assets/images/deep_learning/301/gradient-pattern.png)

-## Code Implementation and illustration
+## Code implementation and illustration

 ### Python code
 The following Python code snippet demonstrates the backpropagation process in a neural network for a simple example: